Ancient Greek coinage: Weight standards and denominations

 The three most important standards of the ancient Greek monetary system were the Attic standard, based on the Athenian drachma of 4.3 g of silver, the Corinthian standard based on the stater of 8.6 g of silver, that was subdivided into three silver drachmas of 2.9 g, and the Aeginetan stater or didrachm of 12.2 g, based on a drachma of 6.1 g.
-The word drachm(a) means "a handful", literally "a grasp".
+The words drachm and drachma come from Ancient Greek δραχμά (drachmā́), an older form of δραχμή (drachmḗ), meaning 'a handful', or literally 'a grasp'.
 Drachmae were divided into six obols (from the Greek word for a spit), and six spits made a "handful".
 This suggests that before coinage came to be used in Greece, spits in prehistoric times were used as measures in daily transactions.
 In archaic, pre-numismatic times iron was valued for making durable tools and weapons, and its casting in spit form may have actually represented a form of transportable bullion, which eventually became bulky and inconvenient after the adoption of precious metals.
 Because of this very aspect, Spartan legislation famously forbade issuance of Spartan coin, and enforced the use of iron ingots, called pelanoi in order to discourage avarice and the hoarding of wealth.
 In addition to its original meaning (which also gave the diminutive "obelisk", "little spit"), the word obol (ὀβολός, obolós, or ὀβελός, obelós) was retained as a Greek word for coins of small value, still used as such in Modern Greek slang (όβολα, óvola, "monies").

 The obol was further subdivided into tetartemorioi (singular tetartemorion) which represented 1/4 obol, or 1/24 drachm.
 This coin (which was known to have been struck in Athens, Colophon, and several other cities) is mentioned by Aristotle as the smallest silver coin.
 Various multiples of this denomination were also struck, including the trihemitetartemorion (literally three half-tetartemorioi) valued at 3/8 of an obol.